igor-kuzmanovic/event-logger-.net-csharp/README.md

-# Event-Logger-.NET
+# Event Logger - .NET
-A secure Event Logger built in .NET
+An Event Logger that focuses on communication and file security built in .NET